sdondley/ClimateChangeChat/notes/current-notes.md

 * Tried out HackMD
     * collaborate with others using git markup
         * an idea I have long had
-    * pretty impressive but confusing
+    * pretty impressive but a bit confusing
         * not easy to figure out how to create navigation between pages
             * got it working, but menu items are tiny
             * want it to look somethingmore like this